 A selective lifelong learning opportunity, the Thompson Scholars program brings pastors and other church leaders with a special interest in evangelism to the seminary campus.
 The annual intensive study experience focuses on a variety of topics to prepare evangelism leaders for the future.
-The program is directed by Ralph Watkins, associate professor of evangelism and church growth.
+Dr. Ralph Basui Watkins, Peachtree Associate Professor of Evangelism and Church Growth, serves as director.

-The program fee of $150 will include seminar registration, on-campus meals and refreshment.
-Participants will be responsible for lodging costs, on campus or at a location of their own selection.
+A program fee of $150 covers seminar registration, on-campus meals and refreshment.
+Participants are responsible for their lodging costs, on campus or at a location of their own selection.
 Registration instructions for the course and for the seminary’s online learning platform, Moodle, will be sent to applicants following acceptance.
 Pre-course preparation, including reading and discussion, is required.

-This program is generously supported by an endowment in honor of Cecil Thompson, former professor of evangelism at the seminary.
-The Thompson Scholars program is part of the seminary’s comprehensive program in evangelism, which was initiated in 1981.
+Thompson Scholars is generously supported by an endowment in honor of Cecil Thompson, former professor of evangelism at the seminary.
+The Thompson Scholars program was initiated in 1981.
 This program includes not only lifelong learning opportunities, but also courses for basic and advanced degree students.
 Course work focuses on the church’s evangelistic mission in the rapidly changing context of North America and across the globe.
-Students wishing to emphasize evangelism and mission are urged to include an internship (from one summer to one year) in a teaching congregation with strong missional commitments.

 For more information, please contact Sarah Erickson, director of lifelong learning, at email@example.com or 404-687-4526.